 Prerequisites: • Completed Year 12 or Certificate III qualification or overseas equivalent, or sufficient life experience (work or study) can be considered • Minimum 18 years of age

-This course includes 16 units of competency delivered as 7 modules of training, covering the following topics:
+This course includes 16 Units of competency delivered as 6 Modules of training.

 Assessment and planning